New Mexico SSDI & SSI Denials Attorney

 Roeschke Law, LLC serve as dedicated advocates of the disabled throughout the state of New Mexico.
 We are knowledgeable in the complicated eligibility requirements for obtaining disability benefits and work tirelessly to help our clients secure the benefits they deserve.
-If you or a loved one is seeking disability benefits, we will guide you through the entire process – from submitting the initial application to appeals, administrative hearings and final approvals.
+If you or a loved one is seeking disability benefits, our New Mexico SSDI & SSI denials attorneys will guide you through the entire process – from submitting the initial application to appeals, administrative hearings and final approvals.

 What is a Disability?

 The Social Security Administration (SSA) defines a disability as being unable to perform any substantial gainful activity (SGA) because of a medical condition that has lasted, or is expected to last, at least one year or result in death.
 Although the SSA maintains a listing of qualifying physical and mental conditions in the Blue Book, a condition that is not included but deemed to be medically equal to a listed impairment may also meet the criteria for a disability.

 Types of New Mexico Disability Benefits in New Mexico:

 Benefits under the SSDI program in New Mexico are available to disabled individuals who are older than 18, but under the age of 65.
 Although these benefits are not means tested, it is necessary to have paid into the Social Security system through income tax deductions.
 Additionally, the applicant must have earned sufficient work credits based on the number of quarters worked each year.